 BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 This page began by detailing the BIERCHEN family of Eschdorf, Luxembourg, and following 5 brothers to Chicago.
 I am gradually broadening the scope.
-There didn't seem to be many other BIERCHENs in Europe, except for isolated individuals in Germany, Luxembourg, and Sweden.
+There didn't seem to be many other BIERCHENs in Europe, except for isolated individuals in Germany and Luxembourg.
+Now we find a large family or group of BIERCHENs living in Norway in the 1700s.
 But there were BIRCHENs near Eschdorf and it seemed possible that they were related somehow.
-It took a long time to trace earlier generations of the this family.
+It took a long time to trace earlier generations of this family.
 Now we find more spelling variations, even within families.
-Then it became evident that one individual might show up in the records under different last names.
+Then it became evident that the same individual might show up in the records under different last names, even with different spellings within the same document.
 That happens starting with the first BURSCHÉ below.
 Notice another turning point between 1836 (birth of Anne BIRCHEN) and 1839 (birth of Nicolas BIERCHEN.)
 In German, BIRGEN and BIERCHEN, in fact, are pronounced almost alike, with the hard ch.
-Now we find a judicial decree from 1883 that the names Birchem, Birchen, Birmchen, and Buerchen are to be replaced by BURGEN.
+Now Rob Deltgen has found a judicial decree from 1883 that attempted to standardize the names Birchem, Birchen, Birmchen, and Buerchen as BURGEN.
+Of course that was a local ruling but it shows the confusion about the spelling.

 The BIERCHEN family of Eschdorf, Luxembourg and Chicago, IL